Selvaticus/algorithms-and-data-structures/exercises/README.md

 Given an object that my contain nested object, return the sum of all even numbers on those objects

 Check the file `nested_even_sum.js` for code and `nested_even_sum.test.js` for test cases.

+### Capitalize words

+Given an array with words, return the same array with all the words capitalized

+Check the file `capitalize_words.js` for code and `capitalize_words.test.js` for test cases.